NMFS-RADFish/boilerplate/examples/computed-form-fields/README.md

 };
 ```

-Updates the **Number of Fish** and dynamically computes the "Computed Price":
+This function updates the **Number of Fish** and dynamically computes the "Computed Price":
 ```jsx
 const handleNumberFishChange = (event, formData) => {
     const { value } = event.target;